AbrarAhmed647/BeanMeUpChatbot/Readme.md

 Prompting challenge - Lahzo

-Please use colab or any ipynb interpreter
+Please use colab or any Jupyter Notebook interpretor